vivekcusat/hiring-assignments/autosuggest/bankrec-assignment/README.md

     “Andersen’s cleaning service”   --> Maintenance account
     “McDonald's Nørrebro”           --> Employee catering account

-We might just go ahead and help the company do future bookings of _“McDonald's Nørrebro”_, _“Copenhagen Cleaning Company”_ or maybe we might even be able to help with _“Burger King Kastrup Airport”_, if we look at how other companies usually do their bookkeeping.
+We might just go ahead and help the company do future bookings of _“McDonald's Nørrebro”_, or maybe we can assist the company with new like _“Copenhagen Cleaning Company”_ if we build a clever model, or maybe we might even be able to help with _“Burger King Kastrup Airport”_ if we look at how other companies usually do their bookkeeping.

 __A few things to notice:__